 We may issue additional securities.
-Our certificate of incorporation authorizes us to issue up to 500,000,000 shares of common stock.
+Our certificate of incorporation authorizes us to issue up to500,000,000 shares of common stock and up to50,000,000 shares of preferred stock.
 Future sales and issuances of our capital stock or rights to purchase our capital stock could result in substantial dilution to our existing stockholders.
 We may sell common stock, convertible securities and other equity securities in one or more transactions at prices and in a manner as we may determine from time to time.
 If we sell any such securities in subsequent transactions, the ownership of existing stockholders will be diluted, possibly materially.
 New investors in subsequent transactions could also gain rights, preferences and privileges senior to those of existing holders of our common stock.